 At a Glance

 The City of Littleton's 2021 Final Budget communicates that the impacts of COVID-19 are ever-present.
 The intentions and plans for 2020 went out the door as COVID-19 forced the need to pivot to new expectations and make budget decisions accordingly.
-With City revenues greatly impacted by COVID shutdowns, alternative approaches needed to be explored in order to have the necessary resources to continue service provision and meet the demand of the citizens.
+With City revenues greatly impacted by COVID shutdowns, the city needed alternative approaches to determining what services would need to be reduced in order to have the necessary resources to continue service provision.
 It's never easy to make tough decisions, but it is made even more difficult if the only guiding data is the line-item budget.

 City of Littleton, Colorado used/is using Priority Based Budgeting to address this/these challenge(s).